 Other symptoms may occur, and certain combinations of these signs may be exhibited by different individuals.
 It is also important to note that the signs of PTSD differ for afflicted children who may forget how to speak, start wetting the bed, act out the traumatic event while playing, or become extremely clingy to a parent or loved one.

 PTSD is a dangerous condition that can occur anytime after an extremely traumatic event and affect a person’s entire life.
 This is why knowing the possible signs is so important, especially the main ten listed above.
-To learn about treatment options and find help call toll free today.
+To learn about treatment options and find help call 800-598-5053 (Who Answers?) toll free today.